wuhaoyisi/AMZN/notes/BQ.md

 5. deliver under tight ddl: investigate, piority
 6. take initiative outside responsibility: ownership
 7. complex question
+8. not familiar work

-8. deal with not competent worker
+9. deal with not competent worker
-9. not familiar work
-10.
+10. can not meet commitment how to communicate with customer
+11. small data decision